Scientists use sensors and computer models to decode massage therapy for curved spines

 Summary

 This study aims to understand how a specific massage technique, called lever positioning manipulation, helps people with scoliosis (a curved spine).
-Researchers will measure the forces and movements used during the massage with special gloves and sensors.
-They will also create computer models of the spine to see how the massage affects bones and tissues.
-The goal is to make this therapy more precise and effective, not to cure scoliosis.
+Researchers will measure the forces and movements during the massage using special gloves and sensors, and then create computer models to see how it affects the spine.
+The goal is to make this therapy more precise and effective, not to cure scoliosis but to improve treatment.
+The study involves 30 people aged 10 to 45 with mild to moderate scoliosis.

 Disclaimer